 FETTO was born when the Swedish hipster, Joakim Hedeby, developed it in 1988.
 Then the project went asleep for 16.6 years.
 Him too.

-Even if FETTO was asleep for many years it was never dead, what to get good might take some time…
+Even if FETTO was asleep for many years it was never dead: what to get good might take time…

-Our first available/released FETTO was named FETTO 9.0.
-It may seem strange to name it 9.0 instead of 1.0—but the reason for this was quite a few prototypes were made (1.0 - 8.0) and FETTO 9.0 was the first release.
-Aha, that explanation makes it all logical, indeed!
+Our first available/released FETTO was baptised FETTO 9.0.
+You think It's strange to name it 9.0 instead of 1.0?
+Not so strange really, as the reason was we made quite a few prototypes—1.0 - 8.0—and FETTO 9.0 was the first released (available to the public) version.

-An unique option in FETTO, except for its sound, has always been the inner tweak-ability.
+One unique thing with FETTO, except for its sound and build quality, has always been the inner tweak-ability.
 This to make it possible to match different guitars, amps and tastes.
-Inside 9.0 we could find five jumpers*, four DIP-switches and one trimmer (picture below).

 * small switch, often used in computers etc.

-In 2004 we thought FETTO had what’s called “True Bypass”.
-But we were soon told this our definition was incorrect!
-Thanks goes to Andreas Möller at Stinkfoot Electronics for his educational true bypass information.
+In 2004 (FETTO 9.0) we thought FETTO had what is called “True Bypass” but were soon corrected that this our definition was incorrect!
+Thanks goes to Andreas Möller at Stinkfoot Electronics for his educational True Bypass information.

-Even if FETTO 9.0 didn't have “true” bypass (and was not possible to modify) it soon became what we call popular.
+Even if FETTO 9.0 didn't have “true” bypass (and was/is not possible to modify) it soon became what we call popular.

 10.0 was equipped with 6 jumpers, 4 DIP switches and 1-2 trimmers (below).